Hghrv/GDPR-Obfuscator/README.md

           make project

-If you have AWS_CLI 1.42.40 already installed and correctly configured, running the Makefile altenatively will also activate a virtual environment and securely run the tests by default.
+If you have AWS_cli 1.42.40 already installed and correctly configured, running the Makefile altenatively will also activate a virtual environment and securely run the tests by default.

 ## Documentation